ramdanix/row-swipedelete-swift/README.md

 ## Method

-use method in `UITableViewDataSource` for swipe row
+use method in `UITableViewDataSource` for swipe row and delete data from array.
 ### Method First

 ```swift